Dental fee guide

-The Alberta Dental Association and College has introduced Alberta's first dental fee guide in 20 years.
-Recommended fees for the most common dental procedures are 8.5% lower, when compared with 2016 rates.
+In 2018, the Alberta Dental Association and College introduced Alberta's first dental fee guide in 20 years.
+The guide's recommended fees for the most common dental procedures were 8.5% lower, when compared with 2016 rates.

 - Abbreviated dental fee guide of common procedures

 - Glossary of dental terms (PDF, 62 KB)

 The fees in the dental guide are recommended, but are not mandatory.
 Dentists continue to set the fees they charge for services.
 Some will charge more than the fee guide, some will charge less.

 Because dentists charge different prices, you may wish to shop around.
 To help you compare, the guide includes:

 - a list and description of dental procedures